ShadowDraco/Easy-RPG/README.md

 How will you approach each other and the challenge of building an application knowing that it is impossible for two people to be at the exact same place in understanding and skill level?

 - Be patient and talk things out.
 Make sure to bring the team with you by walking through the code and answering questions.

+How will you raise concerns to members who are not adequately contributing?

+- we will have a meeting and talk to that person about how we can make sure they can contributing more.

+How and when will you escalate the conflict if your resolution attempts are unsuccessful?

+- We will get an instructor involved.